SugarCRM vs. Salesforce: 5 Reasons Why You Should Choose Sugar Sell

 1. Intuitive User Interface

 Importantly, Sugar Sell’s first perk has to do with UX.
 Endowed with a great interface, Sugar Sell is easy to use — even if you’re new to CRM.
-As soon as you log onto your dashboard, you will see a breakdown of service, sales, and marketing data, all arranged on a clean, white background.
+As soon as you log onto your dashboard, you will see a breakdown of service, sales, and marketing campaign data, all arranged on a clean, white background.
 Updates and messages pop up immediately, so you can get to work on the most pressing issues right away.

 Everything is color-coded, making it easy to figure out what’s going on at a glance.
 Navigate to the “Calls” section, for example, and you’ll see status messages in white, green, and red: